analyticalworkflows/TeachingMaterials/classes/Introduction/README.md

 #### Software
 - [Git](https://git-scm.com/downloads) or [Git for Windows](https://gitforwindows.org/) (_required_)
+(On Mac, the easiest installation process is to install [Homebrew](https://brew.sh) first, then use it to install Git.)
 - [LaTex](https://www.latex-project.org/get/) (_required_)
-- Stand-alone Git GUI (e.g., [GitHub Desktop](https://desktop.github.com/), [Sourcetree](https://www.sourcetreeapp.com)) (_required_ if not using command-line)
+- Stand-alone Git GUI (e.g., [Sourcetree](https://www.sourcetreeapp.com)) (_required_ if not using command-line or only RStudio.)
 - General text editor such as [Visual Studio Code](https://code.visualstudio.com/)
-- Stand-alone LaTeX editor (e.g., [TeXstudio](http://texstudio.sourceforge.net)), MacTex(http://www.tug.org/mactex/) for Mac, or use your general text editor if it can be made "Latex-enabled" as Visual Studio Code can
+- Stand-alone LaTeX editor (e.g., [TeXstudio](http://texstudio.sourceforge.net) for Mac), or use your general text editor if it can be made "Latex-enabled" (as [Visual Studio Code](https://code.visualstudio.com/) can).

 #### Other software of potential interest
 <!-- - [Discord](https://discord.com) (_potential Zoom replacement_) -->